Lori Loughlin daughter Olivia Jade's fake athletic profile released

 "No witness has suggested that USC condoned this scheme, tacitly or otherwise.
 Nor is the government in possession of any evidence suggesting that anyone at USC, save (Donna) Heinel, was aware the Giannulli children were admitted in exchange for money, or that they were not the athletes they purported to be," the court documents state.

-Olivia Jade and Isabella have not been charged with any crime, but Olivia Jade lost several brand partnerships in the wake of the scandal.
+Olivia Jade and Isabella Rose have not been charged with any crime, but the former lost several brand partnerships in the wake of the scandal.

 Also among those implicated in the college admissions scandal was actress Felicity Huffman, who admitted to paying for someone to proctor and correct her daughter's college board test, which resulted in the score jumping 400 points above her PSAT performance to 1420 out of a possible 1600.
 Huffman was sentenced to 14 days in federal prison and was released early in October.